shredthaGNAR/list-of-my-starred-repos/README.md

 * [fmeyertoens/MaterialFox](https://github.com/fmeyertoens/MaterialFox): A Material Design-inspired userChrome.css theme for Firefox
 * [muckSponge/MaterialFox](https://github.com/muckSponge/MaterialFox): A Material Design-inspired userChrome.css theme for Firefox
 * [te6-in/MaterialFox-BigSur](https://github.com/te6-in/MaterialFox-BigSur): A cleaner, more refined userChrome.css theme for Firefox—forked from MaterialFox
+* [typeling1578/MaterialFox-Plus](https://github.com/typeling1578/MaterialFox-Plus): A Material Design-inspired userChrome.css theme for Firefox.
+This repository is a Fork of muckSponge/MaterialFox.
 * [tanrax/maza-ad-blocking](https://github.com/tanrax/maza-ad-blocking): Local ad blocker.
 Like Pi-hole but local and using your operating system.
 * [ryosama/mbox_spliter](https://github.com/ryosama/mbox_spliter): Split large mbox files (from hunderbird) into smaller one, class by year of the message
 * [lightward/mechanic-tasks](https://github.com/lightward/mechanic-tasks): Public task repository for Mechanic (https://mechanic.dev)